 Today it’s time to dive a little deeper and explore our body from within.
 Cultivating subtle body awareness is a fun way to explore the energetic system within our body.
 This can help us to better understand feelings, emotions and the way our attention works.
 It will be of great benefit when it comes to releasing stress and maintaining a “pleasant abiding in the here and now”.
 In this article I explore this aspect of the practice.
 Some of you might have come across it already, and if not – this might help with the process of establishing this particular perception.
 Let’s have some fun 🙂

-When you are practicing the guided path in our free little meditation online course you might have found that you can feel or perceive the body in different ways.
+When you are practicing the guided path in our free online meditation course you might have found that you can feel or perceive the body in different ways.
 You can feel it as a heavy lump of meat and bones sitting on a mat and you can experience your body as subtle, almost airy.
 Sometimes it feels like a flowing river, it can expand of contract.
 Sensations of heat and coldness, heaviness and lightness can appear and disappear suddenly.
 In short – the body can be experienced as a relatively static phenomenon or as something that’s very much alive and buzzing.
 We will explore the second option today.

 Most people actually hardly feel their bodies at first.
 If you told me, I wouldn’t believe that either.
 I see it often though!
 Many are understanding the world through mental abstractions and intellect alone.
 This means that there’s only very little awareness of their body or their environment as such.
 You could say: Most peoples awareness is caught up in the head.
 Neglecting the body for the sake of following the allure of intellectual abstractions is a widespread disease.
 Pain is often the only way of the body to call us back to “planet earth”.
 But it doesn’t have to be that way!

 Every cell appreciates the presence of conscious awareness.
 In fact, most people love it when others pay attention to them.
-Your body loves it when you are flooding it with awareness.
+Your body loves it when you are flooding it with compassionate awareness (not pity).
 You should do this as often as possible.
 While waiting for the bus, when sitting around somewhere… don’t touch the entertainment device and overload the head with “mental fast-food rubbish”.
 Instead nourish the body with relaxed and kind attention.
 Building a healthy relationship requires understanding and kind attention.
 Every work of quality requires attention and love for detail.
 That’s why we prefer mums home-cooked meals (LOVE to my mum!) over a mindless factory-produced chemical cocktail.

 If you are aware of what you do right now, your doing is infused with quality.
 Doing something mechanically, with heedlessness, I am unable to deliver quality products.
 When I listen to my wife (love you, Parn 😉 from the perspective of a head filled with the noise of thoughts, I wouldn’t listen.
 To me this also implies that I am not respecting her presence in this moment.
 These are the times of short attention spans.
 We live in a colorful universe full of cheap distractions.
 It’s hard to find people awake enough to listen, to appreciate something fully.
 This post here is an invitation to get out of our minds and learn about another kind of knowing.
 Knowing without the “voice in our heads”.
 We call it: Silent Present Moment Awareness